 The Old Model: Interruption Marketing

-In the old days, before digital marketing, brands primarily advertised through print ads, TV or radio commercials.
-This is referred to as interruption marketing.
-In this model, ads are sprinkled between the entertaining or informative content people want.
-Commercials are generally tolerated by viewers, though not particularly loved.
-And, in some cases, people downright hate ads.
+Before digital marketing, brands primarily advertised through print or broadcasting ads.
+This is widely referred to as interruption marketing.
+In this day and age of Netflix subscriptions, commercials are generally tolerated by viewers.
+Though, they’re not particularly loved.
+In some cases, people downright hate ads.
 Overall, the heyday of widespread interruption marketing is over and has been replaced by online content.

-Content refers to any one, or a mix of, the following:
+Content in marketing refers to any of the following:

 - Blog posts